Frequently Asked Questions

 We expect all our students to share their music through performance.
 We have numerous performance opportunities throughout the year in multiple venues and contexts.
 Beginning in the 2017-2018 school year, the recital fees will be built into the tuition, and while we never force students to perform, we strongly encourage them knowing that performing is an excellent incentive to practice, gives them a way to share their music with others, and helps them develop stage presence and confidence as a performer - all skills that they will use someday!

-What are the monthly group musicianship classes and why should we attend?
+What are the group musicianship classes and why should we attend?

-These monthly classes are included in tuition for all BSM students.
-We feel that these classes give the students an opportunity for eer interaction and group participation which allows students to meet and built friendships and learn things that are not covered in private lessons.
+These group classes are included in tuition for all BSM students.
+We feel that these classes give the students an opportunity for peer interaction and group participation which allows students to meet and build friendships and learn things that are not covered in private lessons.
 In these classes, we teach music history, composer biographies and stylistic elements, as well as musical skills like conducting and ear training.

 What kinds of music will students learn in lessons?